ankane/ahoy_email/README.md

 ## Mongoid

-If you prefer to use Mongoid instead of ActiveRecord, create `app/models/ahoy/message.rb` with:
+If you prefer to use Mongoid instead of Active Record, create `app/models/ahoy/message.rb` with:

 ```ruby
 class Ahoy::Message